jakejs/jake/docs/overview.md

 ```

 Where is `name` is the name of the namespace, and `namespaceTasks` is a function
-with calls inside it to `task` or `desc` definining all the tasks for that
+with calls inside it to `task` or `desc` defining all the tasks for that
 namespace.

 Here's an example: